AnalogCyan/dotfiles/README.md

 ### functions
 These are the various aliases I have set in [fish](https://fishshell.com/).

-`function fish_greeting` Change the fish greeting to display neofetch.
+`function fish_greeting` Change the fish greeting to display a fortune.

 `alias ..` & `alias cd..` Alternate command for cd ...